 TEACHING EFFECTIVENESS (70%):

 Fall 2014

-List all courses including overloads
+• List all courses including overloads

 Spring 2015

 • List all courses including overloads

 Teaching related goals:

-• First off, please list the overall goals that y you are working on related to the classroom

-this year.

-♦ List all teaching related activities i n relationship to each goal These should be

-the means by which you are hoping g to achieve your goals.

-• List professional development including b out not limited to conference attendance,

-TLC workshop plans.

-• Secondly, If you are a Chair, please also the hink about goals for this role.
-Please list the

-overall goals that you are working on relat ted to departmental and Center leadership.
+- First off, please list the overall goals that you are working on related to the classroom this year. - List all teaching related activities in relationship to each goal These should be the means by which you are hoping to achieve your goals. - List professional development including but not limited to conference attendance, TLC workshop plans. - Secondly, If you are a Chair, please also think about goals for this role.
+Please list the overall goals that you are working on related to departmental and Center leadership.

-SERVICE TO THE COLLEGE AND COMM UNITY (30%)
+SERVICE TO THE COLLEGE AND COMMUNITY (30%)

-• List service to the college and community including but not limited to committee

-work, etc. Include college goal number as ssociated with your teaching goals.
+• List service to the college and community including but not limited to committee work, etc. Include college goal number associated with your teaching goals.

 LIMIT THIS DOCUMENT TO LIST FORMAT.

-LIMIT THIS DOCUMENT TO ONE-TWO PAG
+LIMIT THIS DOCUMENT TO ONE-TWO PAGES.

-Elimit tillig bocomert to one two tho ilo.

 Signatures, indicating agreement with this plan:

 Faculty:

-Print Name Signature Date
+- Print Name Signature Date

 Supervisor:

-Print Name Signature Date
+- Print Name Signature Date